ThunderFly-aerospace/docs/avionics/index.md

 ### How to Order

-You can order avionics components in following ways:
+You can order avionics components in the following ways:

 - **Directly from ThunderFly** — use our [Contact us](https://www.thunderfly.cz/contact-us.html) page to request a quotation, check lead times, or discuss bulk pricing.
 - **Online marketplaces**